RaySxySun/Examples/notes/doc/en.md

 - out of the box: 开箱即用
     - Netty provides an extensive set of predefined handlers that you can use out of the box.

+---

+- have spoken of: 已经讲过
+    - Although we’ve spoken of the client, the figure shows multiple clients connected simultaneously to the server.
+    - We have spoken of this topic in detail

+---

+-